-Easily accessible routes to scenic walks in Cornwall
+Easily accessible routes in Cornwall

 There are many scenic routes in Cornwall suitable for disabled visitors where you can get out and enjoy the beautiful coast and countryside.
-You may also like to look at the accessible routes page of the South West Coast Path website.
+A useful website is AccessibleCountryside

-The Walks with Wheelchairs site gives 20 routes in Cornwall that are accessible to those in wheelchairs or pushing buggies.
+site gives several routes in Cornwall that are accessible to those in wheelchairs or pushing buggies.

 Beaches with disabled access

 Many of the major resort beaches in Cornwall have access and facilities for our less mobile or agile visitors.
 A number of Cornwall's beaches have sand chairs available for hire for visitors with disabilities.

 Advice for visitors with disability needs